ForNeVeR/fornever.me/ForneverMind/posts/en/2017-11-07-multilingual-support.md

 * [`/ru/rss.xml`](/ru/rss.xml) — Russian only posts

 Please, set up your RSS readers according to your language preferences.
-For a while, English part of the site will be pretty empty, bit I hope to eventually bring the parity by translating all of my materials to both of the languages.
+For a while, English part of the site will be pretty empty, but I hope to eventually bring the parity by translating all of my materials to both of the languages.

 If you found a bug or a flaw in a multilingual version of the site — please,